d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

   then uses these features to predict the classes and bounding boxes of proposed regions.
 * Fast R-CNN improves on the R-CNN by only performing CNN forward computation on the image as a whole.
-It introduces an RoI pooling layer to extract features of the same shape from RoIs of different shapes.
+It introduces a region of interest pooling layer to extract features of the same shape from regions of interest of different shapes.
 * Faster R-CNN replaces the selective search used in Fast R-CNN with a region proposal network.
 This reduces the number of proposed regions generated, while ensuring precise object detection.